cluswata/MODULE_19_Recommendation_Systems/README.md

 The SVD model demonstrated stable and consistent performance with a low RMSE, indicating high predictive accuracy.
 The model's computational efficiency was also reliable, with consistent fit and test times.

 **Future Work**<br>
-Further research could include:
+Further research could include:<br>
-•	Hyperparameter optimization for each algorithm to enhance performance.
+•	Hyperparameter optimization for each algorithm to enhance performance.<br>
-•	Exploration of additional algorithms or hybrid methods combining multiple approaches.
+•	Exploration of additional algorithms or hybrid methods combining multiple approaches.<br>
-•	Utilization of other datasets or integration of metadata (e.g., movie genres, tags) for improved recommendations.
+•	Utilization of other datasets or integration of metadata (e.g., movie genres, tags) for improved recommendations.<br>

 **References**<br>
 •	Surprise Library Documentation: http://surpriselib.com/<br>